 Yes, if original poetry, fiction and/or creative nonfiction is the primary focus of the piece.

-No, writers are paid as freelance consultants and as such are not employees of P&W.
+No, writers are paid as independent contractors and are not employees of Poets & Writers.

 Yes, as long as the translator is reading from his or her own translations and/or conducting a translation workshop in the categories of poetry, fiction, or creative nonfiction.

-No. Please wait until you have the writer(s) booked and an exact date confirmed before applying.
+No. Please wait until you have the writer(s) booked before applying.